 The authors used an indicator to purchase net-net stocks only when market conditions were favourable.
 I recommend reading the actual paper to get a full explanation of this indicator, but I will try to give you a simple explanation.

-Basically, markets are said to be undervalued when the forward earnings yield of the S&P 500 is higher than the long term treasury yield.
+Basically, markets are said to be undervalued when the forward earnings yield (inverse of the Price to Earnings ratio) of the S&P 500 is higher than the long term treasury yield.
 Why this is the case is beyond the scope of this article, but I encourage you to read the paper and do your own research if you are interested.

 The strategy of buying net-net stocks only when the forward earnings yield of the S&P 500 is higher than the long term treasury yield is called “hedging” by the authors.